United-Sapiens/.github/profile/README.md

      ONE FOR ALL AND ALL FOR ONE
 ```

-<p align="justify">I've already created the <a href="https://www.united-sapiens.org" target="_blank">United Sapiens landing page</a>.
+<p align="justify">I've already created the <a href="https://www.united-sapiens.org">United Sapiens landing page</a>.
 There you can check out the <b>United Sapiens' Clamor</b> translated into many languages of many countries.
 I also make it clear that anyone can participate in the initiative, just send me an e-mail:&nbsp; <a href="mailto:united.sapiens.br@gmail.com">united.sapiens.br@gmail.com</a>.</p>
 <br /><br />

-> "Those who cannot remember the past are condemned to repeat it." &nbsp; — &nbsp; George Santayana
+> "Those who cannot remember the past are condemned to repeat it." &nbsp; — &nbsp; <a href="https://en.wikipedia.org/wiki/George_Santayana">George Santayana</a>

 - - -

-<h4 align="right">:vulcan_salute:&nbsp; Live Long and Prosper!</h4>
+<h4 align="right">:vulcan_salute:&nbsp; Live Long and Prosper.</h4>